Kid Buu from Dragon Ball Z was able to learn any technique instantly just by watching someone else use it.

 Vin does this to defeat Zane in Mistborn.
 Having already run out of atium, a metal that gives the person using it the ability to see and react a few seconds into the future, Vin counters Zane's attack by clearing her mind and reacting solely on instinct.
 She then watches his movements as he prepares to block her attack and strikes from the complete opposite side.

 This is the secret weapon of Inspector Spector: he sold his soul to Satan to be the world's greatest detective. (not THAT detective)

 The title character of the Mediochre Q Seth Series has the ability to 'see' probabilities ever since a magical accident in his past.
 Therefore, to work out the most likely scenario in any given situation, he just needs to learn enough variables.

-In Noob, Fantöm can beat bosses meant for a full Player Party due to figuring out their behaviour patterns and plannning for them no matter how complex they have been made.
+In Noob, Fantöm can beat bosses meant for a full Player Party due to figuring out their behaviour patterns and planning for them no matter how complex they have been made.

-Captain Horatio Hornblower R.N. uses this as his primary method of gambling, seamanship, and war.
-In one book, he makes an accurate judgment of a French captain's intellect and likely behavior by observing how he handles his ship and uses it to Batman-Gambit the Frenchie into putting his own ship in irons.
+Horatio Hornblower uses this as his primary method of gambling, seamanship, and war.
+In one book, he makes an accurate judgment of a French captain's intellect and likely behavior by observing how he handles his ship and uses it to Batman Gambit the Frenchie into putting his own ship in irons.
 This is also what makes Hornblower an excellent whist player.